jithendray/jithendray.github.io/notes/linux/linux-commands.md

 - `watch -n 5 [command]` – Run command every 5 seconds
 - `yes | command` – Auto-confirm prompts
 - `sleep 5` – Wait for 5 seconds

----

-This covers essential Linux commands for everyday use!
-Let me know if you need more advanced or specific ones. 🚀